 - Internships / Practicums

 Special events volunteers assist with any special, 1 time, or annual programs sponsored or hosted by DPR.
 These volunteers may help with the actual event or may serve on planning and steering committees involved with the event for which they are volunteering.
 Special events volunteer opportunities are great for group projects!
-Special events include Earth Day, Bimbé Cultural Arts Festival, Latino Festival, Holiday Fun Fest, Santa Paws, Canine Field Day and Barktoberfest.
+Special events include Earth Day, Bimbé Cultural Arts Festival, Latino Fiesta & Soccer Challenge, Holiday Parade & Fun Fest, Santa Paws, Canine Field Day and Barktoberfest.

 To volunteer for a DPR special event, please visit our special event registration page through